 Medical students planning on traveling internationally are encouraged to review Wright State University's policy guidelines to ensure that they are informed of WSU's involvement in their trips before departure.
 In addition, it is advised that students check to make sure the country of interest is not on the U.S. State Department Travel Warning List before making additional plans.
 The site provides a concise list of the countries that are currently under travel warnings along with the date the warning was issued.
 Students can refer to this link for a quick update.

-The Wright Way Policy on international travel is 5601.10.
-Most pertinent to medical students are sections 5601.10.a. and 5601.10.c.
-Section 5601.10.a. is what requires medical students to obtain travel insurance from the University Center of International Education (UCIE) and 5601.10.c. requires obtaining approval from the WSU provost for traveling to countries issued with a "travel warning."
-Wright Way Policy 5601.10 reads as follows:
+The University Policy on international travel is 9510.10.
+Most pertinent to medical students are sections that require medical students to obtain travel insurance from the University Center of International Education (UCIE) and to obtain approval from the WSU provost for traveling to countries issued with a "travel warning."
+University Policy 9510.10 reads as follows:

 - Since the University Center for International Education (UCIE) has direct access to an emergency medical, evacuation, and repatriation travel insurance and related information, the UCIE must be notified in writing of any international travel prior to departure.
 This insurance is available at no cost to all faculty, staff, and students who travel abroad on university business or a Wright State sponsored program.
 An insurance card will be given to travelers by the UCIE prior to departure.
 Access to an insurance representative will be available 24 hours a day, 7 days a week anywhere in he world in the case of emergency.
 Access to clinics, prescriptions, and evacuation and repatriation are also available through this coverage.
 Through proper insurance registration, travelers will automatically be registered with the local United State Consulate, as recommended by the United State Department of State.